shahbazkalvium/E-commerce-website/README.md

 Milestone 17 & 18
 In these two Milestones we first added the cart details to the schema.
 Then we also created a post request for sending the details and storing them on the database.
 We also created an endpoint to receive request from cart page.

+Milestone 21
+This project implements an address form page for a user profile.
+The form captures and stores the user's address input.

+Features

+Navigation from profile to address form page.

+State management for address input.